Use the Drupal Content Editor

 anchor ID button in the Drupal content editor

-After you save the page, it's a good idea to test the anchor to make sure it is working as you intended.
+After you save the page, it's a good practice to test the anchor to make sure it is working as you intended.

 Insert Media